 June 2017)

-The Constitutional and Legislative Affairs Committee will consider the Bill on the following dates:
+The Constitutional and Legislative Affairs Committee considered the Bill on the following dates:

 Correspondence